Shopify/quilt/packages/react-async/README.md

 ```

 #### Dont use .Preload .Prefetch components with defer
-It is not advisable to use .Preload or .Prefetch components with the defer property.
+It is not advisable to use .Preload or .Prefetch with the defer property.
 This is because it will be ignored by
 the `<MyComponent.Preload />` and `<MyComponent.Prefetch />` components.

 #### Progressive hydration